sibrash4/dongo/content/projects/_index.md

 {{< lead >}}
-Here are some random awkful stuff that i managed to get them work
+Here are some random awful stuff that I managed to get them to work
 {{< /lead >}}